alicja-begovic/alicja-begovic/README.md

 ## Technologies I want to learn

 - Unit Tests,
+- SQL,
 - C#,
 - .NET,

 ## Project I am working on:

-Project with connection to Firebase
+Project with using Python.